 The larvae start out as a regular leucistic morph, and then the speckles appear as the pigment cells mature.
-Both the leucistic and the speckled are considered to be fairly common morphs in the axolotl pet trade.
+Both the leucistic and the speckled are considered to be fairly common morphs of axolotl color in the pet trade.

 #8: Piebald Axolotl

 #7: Golden Albino Axolotl

-The golden albino is actually among the most common artificial axolotl colors.
+The golden albino is actually a most common artificial axolotl color.
 It is characterized by bright gold skin (as well as white, pink, or yellow eyes and reflective patches covering the body) that subtly changes color from white to yellow to orange-gold over the course of its lifetime.
 When it first hatches, the golden albino larvae are almost indistinguishable from an albino, but toward the end of its life, the golden color looks quite lustrous on them.
 This color morph is the result of almost all pigments being suppressed except for one that causes yellow and gold.

 #6: Copper Axolotl

 This fairly uncommon morph has a light gray-green body with copper-colored flecks spread fairly evenly across the surface of the skin.
 It also has gray-colored eyes and gray-red gills.
 The unusual combination is the result of lower levels of melanin and other pigments in the skin.
 The copper morph is most likely to be found in the United States and Australia; it is fairly rare in other countries.
-When crossed with other morphs, they can produce some very interesting combinations.
+When crossed with other morphs, they can produce some very interesting axolotls color combinations.